 TU Athletics Points of Pride

 Tulsa is an NCAA Division I member for all sports.
-Tulsa is a member of Conference USA, a league the school joined on July 1, 2005.
+Tulsa is a member of the American Athletic Conference, a league the school joined on July 1, 2013.
+Before that, Tulsa had won 56 championships in nine seasons (membership began on July 1, 2005) as a member of Conference USA.

 Tulsa currently sponsors 18 intercollegiate sports.
 Women: Basketball, Cross Country, Golf, Indoor Track, Rowing, Soccer, Softball, Tennis, Outdoor Track, Volleyball; Men: Basketball, Cross Country, Football, Golf, Indoor Track, Soccer, Tennis, Outdoor Track